With v O'Flanagan

 With v O’Flanagan [1936] Ch 575 is an English contract law case, concerning misrepresentation.
 It holds that there is a duty to disclose material changes in circumstances that were represented to be true in negotiations.

 Facts

-Dr O’Flanagan said truthfully in January 1934 that his medical practice had takings of £2000 pa.
-However, in May the takings were only £5 a week because O’Flanagan had become ill.
-The contract was signed with Mr With to buy the medical practice, but Mr O'Flanagan did not disclose the change in circumstances.
+Dr O’Flanagan said truthfully in January 1934 that his medical practice had takings of £2000 per annum.
+However, in May, the takings were only £5 a week because O’Flanagan had become ill.
+The contract was signed with Mr With to buy the medical practice, but Dr O’Flanagan did not disclose the change in circumstances (namely that Dr O’Flanagan was ill and there was a severe drop in the income of the medical practice).

-At trial the judge held that because the contract was not made uberrimae fidei.
+At trial, the judge held that because the contract was not made uberrimae fidei (in ultimate good faith).